robert-marik/resistograph_meets_tomograph/docs/talk.md

 - Measures the power required for microdrilling at a fixed speed
 - Provides **local** mechanical properties of the material
+- Note short(!) valleys: the central cavity hypotheses is not accepted
+- Projection of the data to the stem cross section would reveal details of the defect

 ![](resistograph_curves.png)